The MAPH Year

 Elective Courses

-Outside of Core, MAPH students take 8 additional elective courses.
-Many students focus all their elective courses in a specific academic department.
+Outside of Core, MAPH students take seven additional elective courses.
+Many students will focus all of their elective courses in a specific academic department.
 Other students take classes from different areas across the University.

 Thesis Project

-Those who opt to complete an MA thesis work under the supervision of a University of Chicago faculty advisor.
-Some students write critical, scholarly papers.
-Others produce a non-traditional thesis accompanied by a critical piece of writing.
+MAPH students complete an MA thesis with a University of Chicago faculty advisor.
+Students most often write critical, scholarly papers.
+However, students can also produce a non-traditional thesis accompanied by a critical piece of writing.
+With good reason, students can instead take eight courses and complete an additional assignment rather than writing a thesis.

-In the winter quarter, students who opt for a thesis work closely with their preceptor to find a faculty thesis advisor, write a thesis proposal, and begin workshopping their writing.
+In the winter quarter, students work closely with their preceptor to find a faculty thesis advisor, write a thesis proposal, and begin workshopping their writing.
 In the spring quarter, students complete their thesis while meeting regularly with their preceptors and fellow MAPH students.